 Remove the pan from heat and let the oil cool down completely.

 Pour the cooled oil over the stuffed chilies in the jar.
 The chilies must be covered with oil.
-So if they are not covered, then heat some more oil and add it to the jar.
+So if they are not covered, heat some more oil and add it to the jar.

 Tie a piece of muslin cloth around the mouth of the jar and keep it in the strong sun for 3-4 days.